-The network bridges three related disciplines: developmental psychology, developmental neurobiology, and various pediatric sub disciplines.
-Its members are drawn from these fields and include experts in behavior and biology, cognitive neuroscience, neuroimaging, molecular biology, fetal brain development, developmental disabilities, perinatal complications and biobehavioral development, and the effects of psychological trauma on infants and children.
+The network bridged three related disciplines: developmental psychology, developmental neurobiology, and various pediatric sub disciplines.
+Its members were drawn from these fields and included experts in behavior and biology, cognitive neuroscience, neuroimaging, molecular biology, fetal brain development, developmental disabilities, perinatal complications and biobehavioral development, and the effects of psychological trauma on infants and children.

-These researchers have identified several key questions awaiting answers:
+These researchers identified several key questions awaiting answers:

 - What do we know about brain development, from fetal stages through adulthood?

 - What is the role of experience in sculpting the brain, and what critical experiences facilitate normal behavioral development?

 - Are there sensitive periods of development in which certain experiences are necessary for normal development?
 If these periods are missed, is remediation possible?